bottledcode/RFC/drafts/records.md

 ## Introduction

-This RFC proposed the introduction of `record` objects, which are immutable classes with [value semantics](https://en.wikipedia.org/wiki/Value_semantics).
+This RFC proposes the introduction of `record` objects, which are immutable classes with [value semantics](https://en.wikipedia.org/wiki/Value_semantics).

 ### Value objects